AIE-Guild/GreenWall/README.md

     /greenwall tag
     /gw tag

+- mode [ account | character ]

+  If `account` is specified, the configuration will be used that is shared will all other characters that have this option selected.
+Otherwise, a character-specific configuration will be used.

+  Default: on

+  _If GreenWall has been used on the character prior to version 1.9.0, this will default to _off_.

-tag [ on | off ]
+- tag [ on | off ]

-> Show co-guild identifier in messages.
+  Show co-guild identifier in messages.

-> Default: on
+  Default: on

-achievements [ on | off ]
+- achievements [ on | off ]

-> Show achievements from other co-guilds.
+  Show achievements from other co-guilds.

-> Default: off
+  Default: off

-roster [ on | off ]
+- roster [ on | off ]

-> Show guild join and leave messages from other co-guilds.
+  Show guild join and leave messages from other co-guilds.

-> Default: on
+  Default: on

-rank [ on | off ]
+- rank [ on | off ]

-> Show promotion and demotion messages from other co-guilds.
+  Show promotion and demotion messages from other co-guilds.

-> Default: off
+  Default: off

-ochat [ on | off ]
+- ochat [ on | off ]

-> Show bridge officer chat between the co-guilds.
+  Show bridge officer chat between the co-guilds.
 This only works for members who have privileges to view officer notes.

-> Default: off
+  Default: off

-debug level
+- debug _level_

-> Enable debugging at the specified level.
+  Enable debugging at the specified level.
 The level argument is an integer from 0 to 5.
 Setting the level to 0 disables debugging.

-> Default: 0
+  Default: 0

-log [ on | off ]
+- log [ on | off ]

-> Capture debugging output in the `SavedVariables` file.
+  Capture debugging output in the `SavedVariables` file.

-> Default: off
+  Default: off

-logsize length
+- logsize _length_

-> Keep length number log entries in the `SavedVariables` file.
+  Keep length number log entries in the `SavedVariables` file.

-> Default: 2048
+  Default: 2048

-verbose [ on | off ]
+- verbose [ on | off ]

-> Display the debugging output in your chat window.
+  Display the debugging output in your chat window.
 Only do this if you are masochistic.

-> Default: off
+  Default: off

-help
+- help

-> Print a summary of available commands.
+  Print a summary of available commands.

-stats
+- stats

-> Prints a summary of the connection statistics for the common communication channel(s).
+  Prints a summary of the connection statistics for the common communication channel(s).

-status
+- status

-> Prints a summary of the GreenWall communication parameters and state variables.
+  Prints a summary of the GreenWall communication parameters and state variables.

-reload
+- reload

-> Issues a request to all members of the confederated guilds to reload the configuration.
+  Issues a request to all members of the confederated guilds to reload the configuration.

-refresh
+- refresh

-> Checks and corrects the communications status for the common channel(s).
+  Checks and corrects the communications status for the common channel(s).

-version
+- version

-> Print the installed version of GreenWall.
+  Print the installed version of GreenWall.

 ## Guides